Perfect Dinner Rolls

 - In a large bowl, dissolve yeast in warm water.
 Add the sugar, shortening, creamer, salt and 5 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

-- Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a bowl coated with cooking spray, turning once to coat the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide into 24 pieces.
 Shape each into a roll.
 Place 2 in. apart on baking sheets coated with cooking spray.
 Cover and let rise until doubled, about 30 minutes.